lsp-plugins/lsp-plugins/README.txt

 ==== TESTING ====

 Since release 1.1.4 there is implemented testing subsystem that allows:
-  * Perform manual tests (mtest module);
+  * perform manual tests (mtest module);
-  * Perform automated unit testing (utest module);
+  * perform automated unit testing (utest module);
-  * Perform automated single-core performance testing (ptest module).
+  * perform automated single-core performance testing (ptest module).

-Manual tests are semi-automated or no automated at all.
+Manual tests are semi-automated or not automated at all.
 You may launch these tests to perform manual interaction with system or for retrieving some text data for further processing.